Petar Nikolov-Zikov

-Petar Nikolov-Zikov (Петър Николов-Зиков), born June 3, 1979 (or simply Petar Nikolov, Петър Николов) is a Bulgarian political scientist, historian, politician, and associate professor at New Bulgarian University and Deputy Minister of Education and Science in the third cabinet of Boyko Borissov.
-He refers to himself as a conservative and advocate for the "three pillars of conservative politics" — Christianity, patriotism, and capitalism.
-He is also critical of the legal framework of abortion and same-sex marriage.
+Petar Nikolov-Zikov (Петър Николов-Зиков; born June 3, 1979), known professionally as Petar Nikolov (Петър Николов), is a Bulgarian political scientist, historian, politician, and associate professor at the New Bulgarian University (NBU).
+He serves as the Deputy Minister of Education and Science.
+A self-described conservative, Nikolov is a proponent of Christianity, patriotism, and capitalism.

 Biography

-Petar Nikolov was born on June 3, 1979, in the family of his father Nikolay Nikolov-Zikov, who is an artist, and his mother, a doctor.
-In 1998, he graduated from the National School for Ancient Languages and Cultures; he then graduated as bachelor in political science at Sofia University (2002) and master of political management (2004).Nikolov has three daughters from his first marriage and a son from his second.
+Petar Nikolov-Zikov was born on June 3, 1979, in Sofia to Nikolay Nikolov-Zikov.
+He graduated from the National School for Ancient Languages and Cultures in 1998.
+He went on to receive a bachelor's degree in political science at Sofia University in 2002, and a master's degree in political management in 2004.
+Nikolov has three daughters from his first marriage and a son from his second.

 Professional career

-Since 1999, Nikolov has been publishing articles in popular right-wing newspapers such as Democracy, Pro and Anti, and Seven.
-In 2000, he joined the analysis department of UDF.
-After the divide of UDF in 2004, Nikolov became head of the political section of Democrats for a Strong Bulgaria (DSB).
-From 2008 to 2009, he hosted his political TV show, Thursday Club.
+Since 1999, Nikolov has published articles in newspapers such as Democracy, Pro and Anti, and Seven.
+In 2000, he joined the analysis department of the Union of Democratic Forces (SDS/UDF).
+After the UDF split in 2004, Nikolov became the head of the political bureau of Democrats for a Strong Bulgaria (DSB).
+From 2008 to 2009, he hosted a political TV show, Thursday Club.

-Petar Nikolov was awarded a PhD by New Bulgarian University (NBU) in 2010.
-Since 2019, he has been an Associate Professor of Political Science at NBU and holds bachelor's and master's courses in the departments of Political Science, History, and others.
+Nikolov earned a PhD from the New Bulgarian University (NBU) in 2010.
+Since 2019, he has been an associate professor of political science at NBU and teaches undergraduate and graduate courses in the departments of political science and history and in other departments.

-In 2011, he published his first book The Birth of Bulgarian Conservatism; the year after he published The House of Sratsimir, which was then continued by his next historical monograph The True Story of the Principality of Vidin.
-In 2017, Nikolov's fourth monograph, The Political Conservatism, came out of print, written in co-authorship with his colleague from NBU Dr. Irena Todorova.

-From 2015 to 2017, Petar Nikolov is the editor-in-chief of the academic magazine Conservative Quarterly.
-In 2019, he published his fifth book The Bulgarian Monarchy.
+In 2011, Nikolov published his first book, The Birth of Bulgarian Conservatism.
+The following year, he published The House of Sratsimir, followed by his historical monograph The True Story of the Principality of Vidin.
+In 2017, Nikolov published Political Conservatism, co-written with his colleague from NBU, Dr. Irena Todorova.
+From 2015 to 2017, Petar Nikolov was the editor-in-chief of the academic magazine Conservative Quarterly.
+In 2019, he published his fifth book, The Bulgarian Monarchy.